pele-python/pele/doc/tutorial_potential.rst

           return np.cos(14.5 * x[0] - 0.3) + (x[0] + 0.2) * x[0]

 The above definition of member function getEnergy() is all that is required to use the global optimization features of pele.
-It is derived from BasePotential, which will calculate gradient numerically.
+It is derived from :class:`.BasePotential`, which will calculate gradient numerically.
 However, Defining an analytical gradient will make things run a lot faster::